 Coyuchi is one of our favorite shops in town because it's where we get we get many of our organic linens for Dancing Coyote Beach.
 The shop has both a retail section and an outlet with deeply discounted items and get 20% off your purchase of $200 or more.

-Folks don’t come here for the nightlife, but if you find yourself looking for a little something to do in the evening, check out the excellent cultural offerings of our community center and bookstore, both in Point Reyes Station.
+If you find yourself looking for a little something to do in the evening, check out the excellent cultural offerings of our community center and bookstore, both in Point Reyes Station.
 Some events are during the day as well.